faramarzaf/Firebase-Crashlytics/README.md

 Firebase Crashlytics is a lightweight, realtime crash reporter that helps you track, prioritise, and fix stability issues to improve your app quality.

 You can test your implementation using `Crashlytics.getInstance().crash()` to cause a crash in your application.
-The crash will appear in your Firebase console like this:

 - There are a few tabs in the Session summary of our error trace:
    **StackTrace**: Shows the error trace in your application code.